edoardottt/awesome-hacker-search-engines/README.md

 - [ThreatBook](https://threatbook.io/) - One step ahead of your adversary with high-fidelity, efficient and actionable cyber threat intelligence
 - [ShadowServer](https://www.shadowserver.org/) - Nonprofit security organization working altruistically behind the scenes to make the Internet more secure for everyone
 - [Team Cymru](https://www.team-cymru.com/) - Global leader in cyber threat intelligence and attack surface management
+- [BeVigil](https://bevigil.com/) - Search engine for mobile application security testing
+- [CIRCL](https://www.circl.lu/) - The Computer Incident Response Center Luxembourg is a government-driven initiative designed to gather, review, report and respond to computer security threats and incidents

 ### Web History